GEONOTE : Record Producer. Structural Importer. One Export Ceiling.

 The arithmetic is not close.
 Twenty million barrels per day flow through the Strait of Hormuz.
 Every claimed substitute, examined separately, fails to approach the gap — and the failure is not a matter of degree.
 It is structural, physical, and measured in years rather than months.

-US redirectable spot crude: approximately 1 million barrels per day — eleven percent of the 9.1 million barrel per day shortfall.
-This assumes the barrel can be loaded through a lightering queue that has already surged tenfold, insured at 25 times the pre-crisis rate, loaded onto VLCCs that cannot use the Panama Canal, routed 30 days the long way around the Cape of Good Hope, and delivered to refineries capable of processing light sweet crude.
+United States.
+Net new exports above the pre-war baseline: approximately 2.4 million barrels per day — eighteen percent of the 13 million barrel per day shortfall, falling toward fifteen percent when the Strategic Petroleum Reserve drawdown ends 31 May 2026.
+This assumes the barrel can be loaded through Gulf Coast terminals already operating near their structural ceiling, insured at 25 times the pre-crisis rate, loaded onto VLCCs that cannot use the Panama Canal, routed 30 days the long way around the Cape of Good Hope, and delivered to refineries capable of processing light sweet crude.
 Japan, South Korea, and India — the three largest Hormuz-dependent buyers — have refinery configurations weighted toward the medium and heavy sour grades the Gulf produces.
 The most exposed buyers are also the most constrained in what US crude they can run.

 Venezuela.
 Production stands at approximately 934,000 barrels per day against a historical peak of 3.5 million barrels per day in the late 1990s.
 Restoring output to 2.5 million barrels per day would cost $58 billion and require 7 to 10 years, according to Rystad Energy; a path to 3 million barrels per day would cost approximately $180 billion through 2040.
+JPMorgan estimates that with political stability, unrestricted operations, and new licensing deals, Venezuela could reach 1.2 million barrels per day within months and 1.4 million barrels per day within two years — nine to eleven percent of the current shortfall, at maximum optimism, on the far side of an investment cycle.
 No major pipeline or processing facility in Venezuela has been materially updated in 50 years.
-The US energy deal announced in January 2026 — with Vitol and Trafigura marketing Venezuelan crude following Operation Absolute Resolve — has transferred approximately 30 to 50 million barrels and generated roughly $2 billion in sales as of late February.
+Energy Secretary Chris Wright reported in April 2026 that approximately 150 million barrels of Venezuelan crude had been sold under US government control since January 3rd — a cumulative figure implying a flow rate of approximately 1.5 million barrels per day — sixty percent above Venezuela’s actual production.
+“Sold” means contracted and committed; it does not mean loaded, shipped, and delivered.
 The political framing was a chess move: the United States seized Maduro, installed a cooperative government, and unlocked a giant reserve sitting three days’ sail from the Gulf Coast.
 The physical reality is that the reserve is stranded behind infrastructure that has not been meaningfully updated in fifty years.
 You cannot politics your way past degraded pipelines and collapsed compression capacity.
-This is a commercial arrangement at the margins of a 9.1 million barrel per day shortfall, not a supply response to it.
+This is a commercial arrangement at the margins of a 13 million barrel per day shortfall, not a supply response to it.

 International Energy Agency strategic reserves.
 The IEA coordinates emergency petroleum reserves among member countries totalling approximately 1.6 billion barrels.
 A coordinated release at maximum draw rate covers 60 to 90 days at reduced consumption levels.
 It depletes a buffer that took years to accumulate and will require years to refill.
 It does not produce a single barrel of new supply.
 It is a bridge across a closure now in its sixth week.